Hexa666IF/TurneMyWayVR/README.md

 # TurneMyWayVR

-TurneMyWayVR is application made withe the Unity game engine to model and test furniture layouts in a room.
+TurneMyWayVR is application made with the Unity game engine to model and test furniture layouts in a room.

 ## Requirements